Libya's Jibril sees elections within eight months

 "This national congress would have two tasks -- draft a constitution, on which we would have a referendum, and the second to form an interim government to last until the first presidential elections are held," said Jibril.

-The National Transitional Council (NTC) that led the fight against Gaddafi has said it plans to declare the full "liberation" of Libya on Sunday after the killing of Gaddafi by fighters who overran his home town Sirte.
+Libya's National Transitional Council (NTC) has said it plans to declare the full "liberation" of Libya on Sunday after the killing of Gaddafi by fighters who overran his home town Sirte.

-Jibril, an expatriate academic who strikes a modern, Western-friendly image, told Reuters on Saturday that he planned to step down "today," a move he had planned to make once the country was under full government control.

-Commenting on the disgust felt by many at the sight of Gaddafi's blood-stained, bullet-holed body, he told Reuters: "People in the West don't understand the agony and pain that the people went through during the past 42 years.

-Jibril said Gaddafi's body, which lay unburied in a meat locker in the city of Misrata on Saturday, would be buried within 48 hours in accordance with Islamic practice.

-Gaddafi's demise was the main goal that united the rag-tag militias and defected army battalions that have battled his forces since an uprising began in February.
+Gaddafi's death, which Jibril said left him feeling "relieved and reborn," achieved the main goal that united the rag-tag militias and army battalions that have battled his forces since an uprising began in February.

-Libya's future stability will require the NTC that appointed Jibril -- comprised of secular liberals, Islamists and tribal elders -- to prove a willingness to compromise, a quality that was anathema under Gaddafi's system of one-man rule.
+Stability will require the NTC -- comprised of secular liberals, Islamists and tribal elders -- to prove a willingness to compromise, a quality that was anathema under Gaddafi's system of one-man rule.

 "First what kind of resolve the NTC will show in the next few days, and the other thing depends mainly on the Libyan people -- whether they differentiate between the past and the future," he said.